zaphosting/docs/docs/altv-installresources.md

 ---
 id: altv-installresources
-title: Installing resources on the server
+title: Installation of resources
-description: How do I install mods and resources on an AltV server?
-ZAP-Hosting.com documentations
+description: Information on how to install resources on your ALT:V server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Resource Installation
+sidebar_label: Install resources
 ---

 ## Connect with FTP